0

 That collecting with intention is better than accumulating randomly.

-That luxury means never being disappointed.
+That luxury is never being disappointed.

 The story behind the concept